 Don’t write just one type or style of song.

 A great catalog has an array of subject matter, tempos, emotions, and styles.
 The goal is to have a song you or your publisher can pitch in every situation.
 If an artist is looking for an uptempo party song- you got it covered.
-If an artist is looking for a message song with deeper lyric about the state of the world- you got it covered.
+If an artist is looking for a message song with a deeper lyric about the state of the world- you got it covered.
 You see where I’m going with this.
 It doesn’t happen overnight obviously, it takes time, but this is something you do by design.

 Write a little more about the world around you and a little less about your own small world.
 You will build a catalog faster by writing about life around you.
 For example- you may be struggling with a divorce for two years; if you spend two years writing only about your struggles then you ONLY have songs to pitch to an artist going through a divorce or wanting to sing about it.
 If you write about life around you, perhaps something you see on the news, something your waitress says at dinner, or something a friend is going through, then you can pitch your songs to all kinds of projects.
 You can still write about what you are going through but why limit yourself?
 Therefore, write variety and you will build a better song catalog.

-This is extremely helpful in building a catalog and increasing your the chances of success from that catalog.
+This is extremely helpful in building a catalog and increasing your chances of success from that catalog.
 If you make regular appointments to co-write, you are more likely to write that day.
 Someone else is expecting you to show up and do your part, so you are less likely to get distracted by other things that are demanding your attention.
 An extra benefit to co-writing is there are two or three people when the song is completed who are working to get that song recorded and not just you alone.

 Mix it up.

 Write a mix of contemporary and classic.
 I always focus the majority of my time writing on the cutting edge.
 It’s where the new exciting stuff happens.
 It’s where I learn the most and explore new directions.
-It’s what most artists are looking to record.
+And most importantly, it’s what most artists are looking to record.
 But my publisher will also come to me and say from time to time that so-n-so artist is looking for an old school song or retro feel.
 I need those too.
 The simple rule I use is this- if it’s a great idea that needs to be written in a classic style I will do it.
 If it’s just an “okay idea” that wants to be written in a retro style I don’t bother.